Cu7ious/holberton-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles 		 // displays current directory contents in a long format, including hidden files 5-listfilesdigitonly		 // displays current directory contents with numeric user and group IDs 6-firstdirectory 		 // creates a directory named holberton in the /tmp/ directory
+4-listmorefiles 		 // displays current directory contents in a long format, including hidden files 5-listfilesdigitonly		 // displays current directory contents with numeric user and group IDs 6-firstdirectory 		 // creates a directory named holberton in the /tmp/ directory 7-movethatfile 			 // Moves the file betty from /tmp/ to /tmp/holberton
 ```